All rows and columns and content blocks (text, images, video, etc.) allow you to adjust the margins and padding or apply a border.

 Padding: this is the amount of space inside the Row, Column or Content block

-If you are going to setup complex content layouts, it is important to understand how margin and padding work, and why you would use them.
+If you will set up complex content layouts, it is important to understand how margin and padding work and why you would use them.

 To understand the difference between padding and margins, you should first know how elements are displayed on the page.
-An element (text, images, video, etc) on the page, is made up of: the content itself, space around the content, a border around the content, and space between the border and the border of the next element.
+An element (text, images, video, etc.) on the page comprises the content itself, space around the content, a border around the content, and space between the border and the border of the next element.
 Padding affects the space between the content and the border.
 Margins affect the space between the border and the next element.
-In some cases the border may not be visible, but will still be affected by padding and margins.
+The border may not be visible in some cases but will still be affected by padding and margins.

 A good example of the difference between padding and margins can be seen when applied to a row's background image.
 A row is a single element on a sales quote page.
 Applying a background colour to a row will make the borders of the row obvious.